 Using negative space is an easy way to create beautiful, minimalist photographs that hold dramatic impact.
-Having large spans of empty space can really draw the viewer in.
-Meanwhile, continually holding strong emotion.
+Having large spans of empty space can really draw the viewer into the main subject of your image whilst continually holding strong emotion.

 The human eye is designed to see reality in 3D, through two eyes, the camera, on the other hand, is manufactured differently.
 As you all know, a camera sees in 2D through a single lens, this is why there is often a difference between the way you see a composition and the way that the camera perceives it.

 It is for this reason that negative space is so important.
 It allows us to truly consider our composition, and how the camera will see it.